 The worldwide membership that supports EPRI’s work and mission comprises more than 1,000 organizations.
 While most members are electric utilities, many are firms, government agencies, corporations, or public or private entities engaged in some aspect of the generation, delivery or use of electricity.

-Members work collaboratively in advisory councils that help direct and inform the development of our annual research portfolio.
+Members work collaboratively in advisory councils that help inform the development of our annual research portfolio.
 These advisors are fundamental to identifying the critical and emerging electricity industry issues that our research will address.

 Because members pool their resources to fund research, development and demonstration programs (RD&D), they can realize as much as $10 worth of RD&D for each dollar invested.
 This creates financial and intellectual momentum that cannot otherwise be achieved by a single company’s effort.

 Members choose from different funding options.
 “Base membership” offers access to all base programs in the annual research portfolio while “partial membership” allows members to select specific EPRI programs or projects for participation.
 In addition, non-member organizations may offer supplemental funding for projects or programs that are not offered in the annual portfolio but are tailored to a specific need.
 To address longer-term issues, we allocate a portion of membership funds to focus on longer-term research opportunities, and look for breakthrough technologies and innovations that can be applied in the electricity industry.